 Polyphenols are a category of chemicals that naturally occur in plants.
 There are more than 500 unique polyphenols.
-Collectively, these chemicals are known as phytochemicals.
+They have various health benefits, including reducing inflammation and lowering the risk of type 2 diabetes.

 Polyphenols can be further categorized into the following groups: